Acho Nwakanma: The Acho Nwakanma Foundation

 Founded in 1991, The Acho Nwakanma (TAN) Foundation has been disbursing financial grants to indigent women to help them start businesses and be self-reliant.
 He has donated several motorcycles, tricycles, and vehicles to a good number of Abians.
 He has helped set up and resettle sixty-one NDE graduates.
 Through the foundation, he has built houses for some widows in various parts of the state.

-He is a natural lover of sports and has taken joy in sponsoring sports events in the past decade and a half.
-He donated a trophy for an Annual Inter Community Football Competition in Obingwa LGA.
-The Acho Nwakanma Foundation has also over the years been a consistent driver of sports development in the state and led to the discovery and promotion of many sporting talents who now ply their trade in Spain, Israel, Ukraine, South Africa, and in professional field and track events across Nigeria.
-He has also been the major non-government sponsor of the Abia Comets Football Club and his joy has been seeing the club rise from little beginnings as an amateur side to becoming a professional team in the Nigeria Football League.
+He is a natural sports enthusiast and has sponsored sports events over the past decade and a half.
+He donated a trophy for an annual inter-community football competition in Obingwa LGA.
+The Acho Nwakanma Foundation has also, over the years, been a consistent driver of sports development in the state, leading to the discovery of people who now ply their trade in Spain, Israel, Ukraine, South Africa, and in professional field and track events across Nigeria.
+He has also been the major non-government sponsor of the Abia Comets Football Club and the club rose from beginnings as an amateur side to becoming a professional team in the Nigeria Football League.
 He has also sponsored the Women Public Servants Soccer Tournament in Abia State.

 He has on record over thirty University scholarships which are running at all times.
 He has at various times donated educational materials to primary and post primary schools in Obingwa LGA and beyond.
 In 2012 he organized a statewide free-medical scheme.

 He organized the building of the 13 kilometer Acho Nwakanma Bypass, a wide road built with stone base and nylon-tar which connects Amuzu Ohanze-Ntighauzo-Ibeme in Obingwa Local Government Area and serves as a major route for travellers between Akwa-Ibom State and Abia State.

 He is currently championing better rights and living conditions for mentally ill persons through his Foundation.
 He seeks to push through a legislation to protect mentally ill and the destitute at the National Assembly.